The campervan hire companies often have the problem that a

 There is a $1000 bond that will be charged to your

-credit card on the day you pick up the camper.
+credit card or debit card on the day you pick up the camper.
 The bond will be

 returned to your credit card when you return the camper on time

 and in good condition at the destination.
 Should you have an

 accident you may loose all or part of your bond (more details

 What about insurance?